askeyjw/workshop/README.md

 1. Raise an issue in this repository at any time.
 Please be aware that questions and answers in GitHub issues are publicly available, so please be careful not to share any personal information you do not want being public or any confidential research-related information.

 2. During live sessions, please send your question to either Ryan A. Pepper or Hans Fangohr as a private message.
 During the live sessions Marijan Beg will go through the questions and answer some of them, depending on the time limitations and the number of questions.
-If you question does not get answered, please go to step 1.
+If your question is not answered, please raise an issue in this repository.

 ## License